-When travelling to book sales isn’t an option, 2020 has the answer.
+When traveling to book sales isn’t an option, we have the answer.
 Head to sites like eBay, Craigslist, and Facebook Marketplace to find lots of used books sold at low prices, then simply wait for them to arrive at your door and re-list them on Amazon — all from the comfort of your own home!

 Top Tip: Textbooks are a great target!
 They’re always in high demand (especially in fall and spring) and tend to have a higher price point.

 Buying bundles ‘blind’ is a great (and cheap!) way to build a large inventory in a short space of time.
 But when you buy in bulk, you risk collecting titles that are in bad condition or are pre-ISBN — or even getting stuck with a batch of duds that don’t sell!
 If you can take the time to cherry-pick books, you’re more likely to make a healthy profit as a new seller.

 One failsafe way of sifting through the clutter is to check the ‘Best Sellers Rank’ (BSR) on Amazon.
 Every book sold on Amazon has a BSR that indicates how often it sells.
 For example, a book ranked #1 probably sells 1,500 copies a month, while a book ranked #1,000,000 will have a slim chance of finding a home.